sheikhkayenat/pymol_structure_rendering/README.md

 #SBATCH --mem=32G

-# Load PyMOL module if available
+#2.2 Load PyMOL module if available
 module load pymol

-# Run PyMOL in headless mode
+#2.3 Run PyMOL in headless mode
 pymol -cq render_script.pml

 3. Submit the Job to the HPC Cluster
 Submit the job to the HPC scheduler using the appropriate command.
 For SLURM, use:

-bash
-Copy code
 sbatch pymol_hpc_job.sh

 **Additional Tips**